arapulido/katacoda-scenarios/autoscaling-k8s/step7.md

-In order to be able to deploy Watermark Pod Autoscaler objects (WPAs) we will need to modify our Datadog Helm installation and set the `clusterAgent.metricsProvider.wpaController` option to `true`.
+In order to be able to deploy Watermark Pod Autoscaler objects (WPAs) we first need to deploy the Custom Resource Definition and the controller, as these are not part of a default Kubernetes distribution.

+Let's create the CRDs first.
+Execute the following command:

+`kubectl apply -f k8s-manifests/watermarkpodautoscaler/crd/`{{{execute}}}

+This will create a new WatermarkPodAutoscaler object in the Kubernetes API.

+Then, we will need to modify our Datadog Helm installation and set the `clusterAgent.metricsProvider.wpaController` option to `true`.
 You can check the differences between our previous Helm chart values files and the one we are going to use now:

 `diff -U3 k8s-manifests/datadog/datadog-helm-values-crd.yaml k8s-manifests/datadog/datadog-helm-values-wpa.yaml`{{execute}}